Defective And Dangerous Drug Injuries

 Did you know that prescription errors and adverse drug reactions cause over 100,000 premature deaths a year in the United States?
 Doug Cloud has successfully represented victims of adverse prescription drug reactions.
 He also represents those injured by defective medical device products.
 Doug is currently accepting prescription drug and medical device cases for the following products:

-Birth defects in children whose mothers took an SSRI (such as Prozac®, Zoloft®, Lexapro®, Celexa®, etc.), typically prescribed for depression;
+- Birth defects in children whose mothers took a SSRI (such as Prozac®, Zoloft®, Lexapro®, Celexa®, etc.), typically prescribed for depression;

 Many of the drugs and medical devices listed above have documented histories of serious, sometimes fatal complications.
 In some cases, the manufacturers of these products have paid or plan to pay billions of dollars to those who have been harmed by their defective products.
 Don’t hesitate to contact our office for a free consultation regarding any of the prescription drugs or medical devices listed above.